albertkim/bun-llm-cli/README.md

 windows-x64
 ```

 The file outputs will appear in the `/dist` folder.
 Pick, run, or distribute the appropriate file for your platform of choice.
+The file sizes are too big to include in the repo, ranging from 50mb - 100mb because they have to package the entire JS runtime engine.
+One can hope that this will improve in the future.

+If bundled file sizes matter, it would be best to use a lower-level language like Go or Rust.